-Once installed, when you're logged in, you'll see your normal website, while logged out visitors will see a Coming Soon or Maintenance page.
-To install this plugin, in the WordPress Dashboard head to Plugins → Add New and search 'coming soon'.
-Locate the plugin in the search results, click Install Now and Activate.
+Once installed, when you're logged in, you'll see your normal website, while logged-out visitors will see a Coming Soon or Maintenance page.
+To install this WordPress password security plugin, in the WordPress Dashboard head to Plugins → Add New and search 'coming soon'.
+Locate the plugin in the search results, click Install Now, and Activate it.

 Head to Settings → Coming Soon Page & Maintenance Mode to access the plugin settings.
 From here, you can enable either Coming Soon or Maintenance mode.

-You can then add a logo, headline and message to appear on the page:
+You can then add a logo, headline, and message to appear on the WordPress password protect page:

 In Coming Soon mode, the page and header content will be indexed by search engines – a great way to get a head start on your site's SEO.
-In Maintenance mode the plugin will return a 503 code to search engines, which notifies search engines not index the current content and to come back later.
+In the Maintenance mode, the plugin will return a 503 code to search engines, which notifies search engines not to index the current content and to come back later.

-Using this plugin, you can also edit the Coming Soon or Maintenance page design, including background images and colors.
+Using this WordPress password security plugin, you can also edit the Coming Soon or Maintenance page design, including background images and colors.

 How to add password-protected categories to an individual post or page